jjmschofield/GoCook-Client/gocook-web/README.md

-# GoCook Clients
+# GoCook Web

-You will find here the web client for GoCook!
+This is the Web client for GoCook.

-Right now there is only a web client in React, however in the future there might also be a mobile client in React Native!

-# Getting Started
+## Getting Started
 Have `node` and `yarn` installed then:

 ```$xslt
 $ yarn install
+...
 $ yarn start
 ```